arnaudmorisset/arnaudmorisset/README.md

 I split my time between:

 - 👨‍💻 Learning how to build and improve large scale software systems.
-- 🛠 Programming some tools to support my teammates' workflow.
+- 🛠 Tinkering with games and/or embedded systems.
 - 🎲 Playing tabletop RPGs with my friends.